Deep Learning and Density Functional Theory: Abstract

 \section{Abstract}

-Density functional theory (DFT) is used for quantum mechanical simulations of electrons in molecules and materials, for applications in chemistry, physics, materials science, and engineering.
-However, usage of DFT for large numbers of atoms is hindered by typical scaling of $\mathcal{O}(N^3)$.
-Demonstration of a sufficiently accurate reduced model with deep neural networks would enable widespread application of DFT on larger, more complex systems for new scientific discoveries.
-We show that deep neural networks can be integrated into, or fully replace, the Kohn-Sham density functional theory scheme for multi-electron systems in simple harmonic oscillator and random external potentials.
-We first show that self-consistent charge densities can be used as input to an extensive deep neural network to make predictions for correlation, exchange, external, kinetic and total energies \emph{simultaneously}.
+We show that deep neural networks can be integrated into, or fully replace, the Kohn-Sham density functional theory scheme for multi-electron systems in simple harmonic oscillator and random external potentials with no feature engineering.
+We first show that self-consistent charge densities calculated with different exchange-correlation functionals can be used as input to an extensive deep neural network to make predictions for correlation, exchange, external, kinetic and total energies simultaneously.
 Additionally, we show that one can also make all of the same predictions with the external potential rather than the self-consistent charge density, which allows one to circumvent the Kohn-Sham scheme altogether.
 We then show that a self-consistent charge density found from a non-local exchange-correlation functional can be used to make energy predictions for a semi-local exchange-correlation functional.
-Lastly, we use a deep convolutional inverse graphics network to predict the charge density given an external potential and asses the viability of the predicted charge densities.
-This work shows that extensive deep neural networks are generalizable and transferable given the variability of the potentials and the fact that they can scale to an arbitrary system size with an $\mathcal{O}(N)$ computational cost.
+Lastly, we use a deep convolutional inverse graphics network to predict the charge density given an external potential for different exchange-correlation functionals and assess the viability of the predicted charge densities.
+This work shows that extensive deep neural networks are generalizable and transferable given the variability of the potentials (maximum total energy range $\approx100$ Ha), because they require no feature engineering, and because they can scale to an arbitrary system size with an $\mathcal{O}(N)$ computational cost.